pjsikora/socialcolors-css/README.md

 SASS/CSS RGB social colors

-List of colors in variables and classes
+List of colors in variables